Finitely Presentable Higher-Dimensional Automata and the Irrationality of Process Replication: Concurrent Words via Ipomsets

+If $P$ and $Q$ are interval ipomsets, then their gluing composition $P\glue Q$ is an interval ipomset as well~\cite[Lem.~41]{Fahrenberg21:LanguagesHigherDimensionalAutomata}.
+This uses that the map $f$, which attaches the interfaces, is an order isomorphism and that the event order is linear.

 If the interfaces $T_{P}$ and $S_{Q}$ are empty, then $P \glue Q$ is the coproduct of $(\car{P}, \dr_{P})$ and $(\car{Q}, \dr_{Q})$, and at the same time the join of $(\car{P}, <_{P})$ and $(\car{Q}, <_{Q})$ considered as categories.
-This amounts to the serial pomset composition~\cite{fahrenberg2022kleene}, which is the generalisation of concatenation of words to pomsets. \begin{definition} Let $L_1$ and $L_2$ be languages.
-Then their sequential composition is defined as
+This amounts to the serial pomset composition~\cite{FJS+22:KleeneTheoremHigherDimensional}, which is the generalisation of concatenation of words to pomsets. \begin{definition} The sequential composition of languages $L_1$ and $L_2$ is defined as